seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             algorithm.
 For an end entity certificate, this information indicates under which policy this certificate has been issued and the purposes for which the certificate may be used.
-For a Certificate Authority (CA) certificate, this information limits the set of policies for certification paths that include this certificate."
+For a Certification Authority (CA) certificate, this information limits the set of policies for certification paths that include this certificate."
         ::= { cCertPolicyInfo 3 }